AyrA/ip.ayra.ch/README.md

 You may see CORS errors in the console.
 This is normal if a client lacks either an IPv4 or IPv6 address and you request it.
 If a request cannot be completed, a browser assumes a CORS policy that matches nothing.
 These error messages may be printed into the console by the browser regardless of whether you suppress errors or not.

+## Content Security Policy

+If you make use of this header on your website and restrict JS in such a way that it cannot make requests to other domains, whitelist those domains:

+- ip.ayra.ch
+- ip4.ayra.ch
+- ip6.ayra.ch